kayhide/redis-job/README.md

 If you are interested in each specific command, just open and see `Makefile`.

+If you are on NixOS, don't forget to enter Nix shell first, the `shell.nix` file should provive environment necessary to build everything in the repo.

 ### 1. Start DB and Redis server

 Install [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/).